 The club publishes a workshop schedule at the beginning of each year.
 These workshops are usually half-day events held at different times of the year so that skills can be developed in different locations and conditions.
 The club workshops are aimed at the Introduction to Sea Skill Award (ISSA) level.
 Sea Skill Award workshops are targeted to those who have achieved the ISSA and above who are excited about more skill development.

 Within the club resides a substantial amount of goodwill to incidentally share expertise.
 For instance, efficient paddling, rescues, downwind strategies, rolling, environment specific advice, and expedition know-how.
 Four avenues of sharing such expertise are Skill and Scenario Saturdays, Rolling Sundays, peer paddles and club organised events.
 Some of these avenues occur on an ad hoc basis and will be advertised by email.

-When a member indicates they are pursuing an award the training officer allocates an instructor in negotiation with the member.
-Nominating members are ideally assessed by one instructor throughout attaining the award, dependent on instructor availability.
-If the original instructor is unavailable for an extended time, then an alternative can be sought with the knowledge of the original instructor.
+Members contact the Training Convenor to discuss their preference of Sea Instructor.
+Usually, members are assessed by one instructor.
+However, if the original instructor is unavailable for an extended time, then an alternative can be sought with the knowledge of the original instructor.

 The club uses continuous assessment which occurs in workshops and on paddling events.